idilkara/cs436-project/readme.md

 ## Testing

-Locust Testing details can be found under the tests/ folder
+Locust Testing details and results can be found under the tests/ folder